Strut Records: History

 In 2008 Strut & Gold Dust Media joined the !K7 label group, which today is best known for producing electronic music artists and especially for the DJ-Kicks compilations.
-Between 1999 and 2003, Strut released everything from Nigerian Afrobeat to leftfield disco to rare groove.
+Between 1999 and 2003, Strut released everything from Nigerian Afrobeat to left field disco to rare groove.
 The release of Grandmaster Flash's new album also took place this year.
 Strut's founder, Quinton Scott, is responsible for A&R. Gold Dust Media is A&R'd from the US office of !K7 and will focus mainly on American artists.

 As of 2017, Strut serves as !K7's reissue label, including recordings by Patrice Rushen and Miriam Makeba.

 One group signed to the label is Ottawa-based Souljazz Orchestra.

 In 2019, Strut celebrates its 20th anniversary by re-pressing some of their best releases (Disco Not Disco, Patrice Rushen) or adding new episodes in compilations series (Nigeria 70).